-But if a patient is convinced he’s at his own home when he’s lying in a bed at Wishful Thinking Convalescent Hospital or Ronald Reagan is behind a desk in the Oval Room, he may be alert, but he’s certainly not oriented.
+But if a patient is convinced he’s at his own home when he’s at Autumn Breezes Convalescent Hospital, or that Barack Obama or George Bush or ________ is the one making decisions behind a desk in the Oval Office, our patient may be alert, but he’s certainly not oriented.

 Alert.
 Can you express your needs?
 Can you appropriately answer questions?

 Oriented.
 Do you know where you are?
 Who you are?
 What illness you have?

 One of hospice’s key goals is the patient participating in his or her care.
 When alert and oriented, they can request (for example) levels of medication to help with pain management.
 Some patients prefer to reduce pain, knowing they may become drowsier and less able to communicate with loved ones.
 Others, either because of high pain tolerance or the priority of interaction with family and friends, may request lower doses.
 The more a patient is alert and oriented, the more they can help make decisions and give feedback about their current condition.

 + + +

 In my work with bereavement, I also wonder about the alert and oriented description for those experiencing a loved one’s death.
 A common reaction for the surviving partner, child, sibling, friend or parent is . . .
 “I think I’m going crazy.”

 After a death, the grieving person may easily identify the Presidential occupant at 1600 Pennsylvania Avenue, but they’ll forget to eat, abruptly cry, ignore questions, repeat phrases, wander aimlessly, and become stymied by the simplest of tasks.

 Some appear to be “normal” on the outside, even though a whirlwind endlessly spins within.
 But the hints happen.
 Who can stay busy all the time?
 Tears fall.
 Laughter dies.
 Minds wander.